getmoto/moto/docs/docs/services/config.rst

 - [ ] describe_remediation_exceptions
 - [ ] describe_remediation_execution_status
 - [X] describe_retention_configurations

+        This will return the retention configuration if one is present.

+        This should only receive at most 1 name in.
+It will raise a ValidationException if more than 1 is supplied.

 - [ ] get_aggregate_compliance_details_by_config_rule
 - [ ] get_aggregate_config_rule_compliance_summary
 - [ ] get_aggregate_conformance_pack_compliance_summary